Authress-Engineering/openapi-explorer/docs/documentation.md

 ```

-### CSS variables
+### Styling using CSS variables
 In many cases these might have already been set by your css framework, if not you'll want to specify ones that make sense for your theme.
+For more in-depth options check out [How to style your openapi-explorer UI](./docs/styling.md).
 * CSS (default set to page fonts) - Add to your css
 ```css
 openapi-explorer {